LTRData/curl/docs/MANUAL.md

 ### FTP

-To ftp files using name+passwd, include them in the URL like:
+To ftp files using name and password, include them in the URL like:

     curl ftp://name:passwd@machine.domain:port/full/path/to/file

-or specify them with the -u flag like
+or specify them with the `-u` flag like

     curl -u name:passwd ftp://machine.domain:port/full/path/to/file